keentux/unified-kernel-image-tool/README.md

 ### a) help

-Print basically the helper of the tool `ukit`
+Print basically the helper of the tool `uki-tool`

 ### b) create